hasura/graphql-engine/manual/postgres/exporting-data.rst

 Exporting data as SQL
 =====================

-Since Hasura uses Postgres, you can export your schema and data with `pg_dump <https://www.postgresql.org/docs/9.3/static/app-pgdump.html>`_.
+You can export your schema and data with `pg_dump <https://www.postgresql.org/docs/9.3/static/app-pgdump.html>`_.

 You will need to have ``pg_dump`` installed.